What is an “influx” or “emergency” shelter?

 Do influx facilities have to meet the same requirements as other ORR shelters?

-No. Under the Flores Settlement Agreement,4 most ORR facilities must meet minimum requirements and be licensed by the relevant state for childcare.
+No. Under the Flores Settlement Agreement,[vi] most ORR facilities must meet minimum requirements and be licensed by the relevant state for childcare.
 Flores however, explicitly makes an exception for influx facilities, recognizing the need for ORR to be able to rapidly onboard and operate these facilities in times of emergency.
-ORR, however, has implemented its own – albeit less rigorous – set of standards5 for influx shelters.
+ORR has implemented its own – albeit less rigorous – set of standards[vii] for influx shelters.

-While not ideal, influx facilities are an important tool for ORR to have available to deal with UC bed space needs as it can take months to license and onboard a standard ORR facility, while influx facilities can be operationalized much more quickly.
+Although not ideal, influx facilities are an important tool for ORR to have available to deal with UC bed space needs.
+It can take months to license and onboard a standard ORR facility, while influx facilities can be operationalized much more quickly.
 As a result, if UC referral numbers unexpectedly increase, influx facilities become ORR’s only option for rapid response.
 If ORR did not have the option to utilize influx facility bed space, we would likely see many more unaccompanied children being held for extended periods in CBP holding facilities, which are neither child-friendly nor designed for prolonged care.

 Can any unaccompanied child be placed into an influx facility?